baezortega/mutree/README.md

 Muttree also accepts some __optional__ input:

-* __Custom options for RAxML (`-r` option).__ This allows personalizing the RAxML routine, which uses rapid bootstrapping followed by maximum likelihood search (see pipeline description below).
-Custom options must be specified as a single string within quotes, and must include all the required options for running RAxML, __except__ for the options `-s`, `-n`, `-w` and `-T`, which cannot be used.

-* __Custom PAML control file (`-p` option).__ This allows personalizing the PAML `baseml` command settings, which are tuned by default for the analysis of coding sequence alignments (so modifications are not encouraged).
-The default options are in the file [muttree/treesub-TCG/resources/baseml.second.ctl](treesub-TCG/resources/baseml.second.ctl).
-The custom file cannot include the variables `seqfile`, `treefile` or `outfile`.

 * __Number of RAxML threads (`-t` option).__ This allows using the multi-threaded version of RAxML to speed up the tree construction.
 This value can be any positive integer, and cannot be higher than the available number of processors.
 The default value is 1.

+* __Custom RAxML options for tree construction (`-r` option).__ This allows personalizing the RAxML routine, which uses rapid bootstrapping followed by maximum likelihood search by default (see pipeline description below).
+Custom options must be specified as a single string within quotes, and must include all the required options for running RAxML, __except__ for the options `-s`, `-n`, `-w` and `-T`, which cannot be used.

+* __Custom RAxML options for ancestral sequence reconstruction (`-a` option).__ This allows personalizing the ASR settings, which consist of a GTR substitution model plus a Gamma model of rate heterogeneity by default (see pipeline description below).
+Custom options must be specified as a single string within quotes, and must include all the required options for running RAxML, __except__ for the options `-f`, `-s`, `-n`, `-w` and `-T`, which cannot be used.

-Following from this, the muttree command should be similar to this:
+Following from this, the muttree command should look similar to the example below:

-    muttree -i /path/to/alignment.fna -o /path/to/out_dir -g /path/to/gene_table.txt -t 8 -r "-m GTRGAMMA -# 10 -p 12345" -p /path/to/baseml.ctl
+    muttree -i /path/to/alignment.fna -o /path/to/out_dir -g /path/to/gene_table.txt -t 8 -r "-m GTRGAMMA -# 10 -p 12345" -a "-m GTRGAMMA --HKY85 -M"

 Full paths to files and directories should always be used.
-Most users should not need to use options `-r` and `-p`.
+Most users should not need to use option `-r`.

 In addition, __running `muttree` without any arguments or with the `-h` option will print the help information__, whereas the `-v` option will only print the program version.